What Is Vaping?

 The Bottom Line

-Vaping is just one of a number of delivery methods used to administer cannabis medications.
-It is known to be safer than smoking while providing greater control over therapeutic benefits and being more discreet and more cost-effective over time.
-Vaping may be beneficial for patients who require rapid relief from their symptoms, as effects can be felt within minutes.
+Vaping is just one of a number of delivery methods used to administer medicinal cannabis.
+It may be suitable for patients who require rapid relief from their symptoms, as effects can typically be felt within minutes.
 Although vaping with a TGA-approved vaporiser is legal in public smoking areas, you should always keep your medication in its original packaging with the pharmacy label attached and carry your script and identification so you can verify your patient status.
 And always be mindful of people around you who should not be able to inhale your medication passively.

 If you are interested in talking to a doctor about medical cannabis, we recommend speaking to a professional who is an expert in medicinal cannabis treatments so they can help determine which, if any, medicinal cannabis treatment(s) may be right for you while guiding you in the use of any required devices, such as a medical vaporiser.